-|Comparison of Pregnancy Rate in Patients With Polycystic Ovary Syndrome Treated With Clomiphene Alone and In Combination With N-acetyl Cysteine: A Randomized Clinical Trial|
+|Comparison of Pregnancy Rate in Patients With Polycystic Ovary Syndrome Treated With Clomiphene Alone and in Combination With N-acetyl Cysteine: A Randomized Clinical Trial|

-|Nayereh Ghomian1, Nayereh Khadem1, Somayeh Moeindarbari1, Aghdas Abdolrazagh1|
+|Nayereh Ghomian, Nayereh Khadem, Somayeh Moeindarbari, Aghdas Abdolrazagh|

-|1Department of Obstetrics and Gynecology, Neonatal and Maternal Research Center, Mashhad University of Medical Sciences, Mashhad, Iran|
+|Department of Obstetrics and Gynecology, Neonatal and Maternal Research Center, Mashhad University of Medical Sciences, Mashhad, Iran|

 Viewed : 3632 times

 Downloaded : 2488 times.

-Keywords : Clomiphene citrate, Endometrium, N-acetylcysteine, Polycystic ovary syndrome, infertility
+Keywords : Clomiphene citrate, Endometrium, N-acetylcysteine, Polycystic ovary syndrome, Infertility

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Objectives: Polycystic ovary syndrome (PCOS) is one of the frequent endocrine disorders among the young females, which can cause infertility.
+Objectives: Polycystic ovary syndrome (PCOS) is one of the frequent endocrine disorders among young females, which can cause infertility.
 Recently, evidence has shown the beneficial impacts of N-acetyl cysteine (NAC) use along with clomiphene citrate on the treatment of infertility caused by PCOS.
 Regarding this, the present study aimed to compare the pregnancy rate between the PCOS patients treated with clomiphene and those received clomiphene along with NAC.

-Results: The two study groups had no significant difference regarding age, duration of infertility, body mass index, history of infertility treatment, and endometrial thickness on the third day of the menstrual cycle.
+Results: The 2 study groups had no significant difference regarding age, duration of infertility, body mass index, history of infertility treatment, and endometrial thickness on the third day of the menstrual cycle.
 The mean endometrial thickness was 7.47 ± 1.6 (NAC/clomiphene) and 7.58 ± 2.1 mm (clomiphene) on the 12th day of the menstrual cycle (P = 0.810).
 Furthermore, the mean sizes of the follicles were 13.6 ± 4.2 (clomiphene) and 15.9 ± 5.1 mm (NAC/clomiphene) (P = 0.301).
 The mean numbers of follicles were 1.56 ± 0.9 (clomiphene) and 1.8 ± 0.9 (NAC/clomiphene) (P = 0.069).
-In total, seven (21.2%) and five (15.1%) patients in the intervention and control groups have a positive beta-hCG response, respectively (P = 0.260).
+In total, 7 (21.2%) and 5 (15.1%) patients in the intervention and control groups had a positive beta-hCG result, respectively (P = 0.260).

 Cite By, Google Scholar